-Cicada killers are the among the largest of the wasp family.
-They are yellow and black striped and grow to be over two inches long.
+Cicada killers are the among the largest in the wasp family.
+Known as sphecius speciosus to entomologists, cicada killers get active in the summer and will frighten most anyone they confront.
+Cicada killers are most black with some yellow stripes and grow to be over two inches long.

 CICADA KILLER NESTS